uhrzel/Muslim-Affairs-Information-System/README.md

 6. Log in to your <a href="https://dashboard.pusher.com/">Pusher Dashboard</a> and create a new Pusher app
 7. Set your Pusher credentials in your `.env` file to enable real-time messaging with Pusher
 8. Run `npm run dev`
+9. Run `php artisan migrate`
-9. Run `php artisan serve`
+10. Run `php artisan serve`
-10. Visit `localhost:8000` in your browser
+11. Visit `localhost:8000` in your browser

 ## Usage

 1. Register a new user
 2. Login with the new user
-7. Logout
+3. Logout

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).